 For container plants, aim for a moss-based potting mix for the best results.

-As a potted plant plumerias will need an annual repotting in spring to replenish the soil and provide a larger container.
+When growing Plumeria in pots, they often need an annual repotting in spring to replenish the soil and provide a larger container.

 Grooming And Maintenance